P-H-C/phc-winner-argon2/README.md

 Usage:  ./argon2 salt [-d] [-t iterations] [-m memory] [-p parallelism]
         Password is read from stdin
 Parameters:
-        salt            The salt to use, at most 16 characters -d              Use Argon2d instead of Argon2i (which is the default) -t N            Sets the number of iterations to N (default = 3) -m N            Sets the memory usage of 2^N KiB (default 12)
+        salt            The salt to use, at least 8 characters -d              Use Argon2d instead of Argon2i (which is the default) -t N            Sets the number of iterations to N (default = 3) -m N            Sets the memory usage of 2^N KiB (default 12)